-Being informed about skin cancer is an important part of life in Australia.
-It’s important not only to know how to protect yourself against the sun but also what skin cancer is, how common it is and how you can check your skin.
+Each year, more than 2,000 Australians die from skin cancer alone.
+This is why being informed about skin cancer, and being pro-active with its prevention is an important part of living an Australian life.
+With National Skin Cancer Week fast approaching on November 18th, it is important not only to know how to protect yourself against the sun but also what skin cancer is, how common it is and how you can check your skin.

 There are three types of skin cancer:

 - Basal cell carcinoma